ansys/pyansys-dev-guide/doc/source/how-to/index.rst

 How-to
 ======

-This section describes several guidelines and best practices for creating effective and efficient Python libraries to interface with Ansys products and services.
-Topics also demonstrate how apps and complex services expose functionalities such as logging, data transfer, and app APIs.
+This section describes several guidelines and best practices on how to create effective and efficient Python libraries for interfacing with Ansys products and services.
+It also explains how apps and complex services expose functionalities such as logging, data transfer, and app APIs.

 .. grid:: 3